 A cleft palate is a birth defect whereby a hole (cleft) in the roof of the mouth (palate) develops in a puppy during gestation.
 Puppies born with cleft palate can experience difficulty nursing which will greatly increase their risk of developing aspiration pneumonia - a serious life threatening condition.
 Cleft Lip is a split in the lip and can occur on one or both sides of the mouth.
 Syndactyly is fusion of the middle two digits of the feet.
 There are multiple genetic causes of cleft palate within the breed; however, the most common form has been identified as CP1.

 The club is aware of 1 case of CP1 and no cases of CLPS in the UK Toller population.
-Of those dogs tested for CP1 and CLPS the club has received no reports of any carriers.
+Carriers of both have been reported.

 Some breeders consider that cleft palate is a "breeder" problem as the affected puppy is normally put down soon after birth.